lawrencesalinas/Project-1/README.md

 ## About the game

 This game is a 2d shooting game played by two opposing sides, each player will either choose the role of the
 Destroyer or the Protector of the castle.
-The Destroyers'goal is to get through the Protectors' shield.
+The Destroyers' goal is to get through the Protectors' shield.
-The protector needs to prtect the castle by bloacking enough  fireballs using the shield and the game will be won, the Destroyers' mission is to shoot enough fireball past the shield and the destroyer will win the game.
+The protector needs to protect the castle by blocking enough fireballs using the shield and the game will be won, the Destroyers' mission is to shoot enough fireball past the shield and the Destroyer will win the game.

 ## Tech Being Used
-* HTML/CSS - Canvas to hold the game
+* HTML/CSS
 * JavaScript
 * Canvas